learn-co-curriculum/dsc-intro-to-css/README.md

   mobile device?

 As you ask yourself these questions, your focus is on the *aesthetic* quality of the page.
-For each bit of _content_ we can define a _presentation rule_ that will change the way the HTML is displayed.
+For each bit of _content_, we can define a _presentation rule_ that will change the way the HTML is displayed.

 ## List the Basics of CSS